Who's obsessed with seaglass?

 Your basic sea glass hunt, would probably get you a nice little collection of greens, brown and clear and maybe a few aquas.

 Aqua and light blues fall in after those three and are favorites for their sea-foam-like, ocean colors.
-I think the mostly come from glass like jars and coke bottles.
+I think they mostly come from items like thick jars and coke bottles.

 Then there are the cobalt and cornflower blues falling in behind those, which are always a treat and getting on the rare side.

-Teals, pinks, yellows and grays are are all very rare and can be hard to find.
+Teals, pinks, yellows and grays are all very rare and can be hard to find... some beaches, like the below pictured beach in Portugal, teals were quite common.

 And last but not least, orange and red are the highest prized colors of sea glass.
 They are super rare and a good piece could sell for $100 right off the beach!
 To whom?
 A seaglass jewelry maker or a seaglass fanatic.

-Broken china, tiles and ceramics area also cherished by the beach comber.
+Broken china, tiles and ceramics are also cherished.
 Here is a beautiful pile from Portugal...

-One of my very best days finding seaglass, I was at a beach I walked often (Rincon point in California) that typically had no sealgass.
-But, there was recently a big winter swell and it had rolled gravel that was deep below (or out at sea?), up to the surface where there was usually sand.
+One of my very best days finding seaglass, I was at a beach I walked often (Rincon point in California) that typically had no seaglass.
+There had recently been a big winter swell and it had rolled gravel that was deep below (or out at sea?) up to the surface where there was usually sand.
 Among the gravel, like stones, were endless seaglass treasures!
 Marbles, reds, blues, totally nuggety!
 Some of the best big pieces I'de ever seen.
 The only thing stopping me from staying all day was the tide.

 #2.
 Look for Gravel: Seaglass sorts itself with other grains of the same size

 #3.
-Storms & Swell: Visit beaches after a big swell or storms, you never know what can show up!
+Storms & Swell: Visit beaches after a big swell or storm, you never know what can show up!

 A sea glass huntress usually has bulging pockets, knows the phase of the moon, dreams about rare colors, comes after a storm, may have a snorkel and a headlamp and knows exactly what you are doing!

-I found out quickly you can’t just roll up any old day and find these nuggets nestled in the sand – you have to know when and where to find the best stuff, but the best part is that you can ALWAYS get lucky!
+I found out quickly you can’t just roll up any old day and find these nuggets nestled in the sand.
+You have to know when and where to find the best stuff, but the best part is, you can ALWAYS get lucky!

 Glass Beach is in MacKerricher State Park near Fort Bragg, California.
 Created from years of dumping garbage into an area of coastline near the northern part of the town.
-Plenty of controversy over this treasured coast.
+It's loaded, but also maybe one of the most high-traffic seaglass destinations.
+Of course, due to popularity, there is a lot of controversy over this treasured coast.
+Bucked list!

 In this very touristy hot spot, there is contsant wave movement on the many gravel beaches.
 Beautifully worn gorgeous nuggets of glass are all along this coast.
 In the above photo I am also holding white stones, which are just as incredible as the glass.
 I found this handful of stones and seaglass in about 15 minutes at the beach.